Carroll County Schools

 PALS will be valued as a premier learning environment, enhancing global development, and ensuring school readiness for exceptional students ages three to five.

-What is the Preschool Assessment and Learning Services (PALS) Program?
+What is Preschool Assessment and Learning Services (PALS)?

 The PALS program is an early intervention program serving children ages 3 to 5 who reside in Carroll County, GA.
-It is a division of the Carroll County Schools Program for Exceptional Children.
+It is a division of the Carroll County Schools Exceptional Children's Services.